Hideki-Morita/aws-native-observability-dashboard/README.md

 To get started with **the AWS Native Cross-account Observability Dashboard**:

 1. Set up the necessary data sources using our [AWS Native Observability Exporters](https://github.com/Hideki-Morita/aws-native-observability-exporters) repository.
+(Only for the 🚀**AWS Configuration Management**)
 2. Clone the repository (or just download the Dashboard source files.) and follow the [installation instructions](./dashboards/Installation.md).

 ---